Waju Stronghoof

 The Rebirth of the Stampede

-After his crushing defeat, shattered and purposeless, Waju spent almost 2 years going off the rails, wandering the world as a ghost of his former self.
+After his crushing defeat, shattered and purposeless, Waju spent almost two years going completely off the rails, wandering the world alone as a ghost of his former self.

-He wasted his fortune in bars and dark alleys, drowning the memory of his humilliation in alcohol.
-He didn't fight for glory anymore, but in brutal street fights just to feel something, often leaving his opponents and himself badly scarred.
+He wasted his fortune in cheap bars and dark alleys, drowning the memory of his public humilliation in alcohol.
+He didn't fight for glory anymore, he threw himself into brutal street fights just to feel something, often leaving his opponents and himself badly scarred.